Instructional Practices

 Instructional materials

-At HMH, we have been partnering with school districts to implement a Connected Learning System to help drive student growth while addressing students’ social and emotional needs and the needs of educators and other relevant stakeholders.
+At HMH, we have been partnering with school districts to implement a Connected Learning System to help drive student growth while addressing the needs of students, educators, and other relevant stakeholders.
 The system is more than the sum of its parts.
 It’s coordinated to work harmoniously across all platforms to provide a seamless learning experience that supports the whole child, as well as teachers and families.

 As research evaluators at HMH, we understand the power of high-quality programs to improve student achievement and change teacher practices.
 Our findings have provided valuable insights into the indicators of high-quality instructional materials and aided in the development and refinement of the latest iteration of digital learning tools and resources.